pbarber/ni-covid-tweets/README.md

 ## Vaccinations

-Vaccinations data is taken from the NI COVID-19 vaccinations Power BI dashboard.
+Vaccinations data is taken from the [NI COVID-19 vaccinations Power BI dashboard](https://covid-19.hscni.net/ni-covid-19-vaccinations-dashboard/).
 It is checked once daily at 12:35 and data is taken from the front page on total vaccinations by dose/campaign.

 ## Hospital admissions

-Hospital admissions data is taken from the weekly Excel [downloads](https://www.health-ni.gov.uk/articles/covid-19-daily-dashboard-updates) of the NI Department of Health (DoH) dashboard.
-The information presented is taken from the `Summary Tests`, `Deaths`, `Admissions` and `Discharges` tabs.
+Hospital admissions data is taken from the weekly Excel [downloads](https://www.health-ni.gov.uk/publications/covid-19-hospitalisations-data) of the NI Department of Health (DoH) dashboard.
+The information presented is taken from the `Inpatients`, `Admissions` and `Discharges` tabs.

 The bot runs an exponential curve fitting model, using a 9-day window over the 7-day case average, to calculate the current growth rate of cases.